mars-protocol/whitepaper/README.md

 ![Borrowing stablecoin assets with volatile collateral](./images/fig-6.png)

-### Interest Rate Model
+### 3.2 Interest Rate Model

-Red Bank outposts operate with a standard two-slope interest rate model (see Fig. 7).
+The Red Bank operates with a standard two-slope interest rate model (see Fig. 7).
 Pioneered by [Aave](https://github.com/aave/aave-protocol/blob/master/docs/Aave_Protocol_Whitepaper_v1_0.pdf) and [Compound](https://compound.finance/documents/Compound.Whitepaper.pdf), this model is battle-tested and widely used throughout DeFi.
 It works by targeting a certain utilisation rate (amount borrowed / amount deposited).
 Then, a curve is derived and implemented that aims to discourage utilisation past the optimal level by a sharply increasing slope, i.e. a sharply increasing interest rate.

 <p style="text-align: center; font-weight: bold">Fig. 7: Mars’ two-slope interest rate model</p>